sdee/96wells/README.md

 The code is designed to be modular so that custom layouts can be easily added.

-Note: This is a work in progress and currently exists as a proof concept for combining d3, redux, and react.
+Note: This is a work in progress and currently exists as a proof concept for combining d3, svg, and react/redux to develop interfaces for LIMS components.

 Features:

-* Sample automated layouts
+* Sample layouts that assign experiments to well to optimize for specific criteria.
-* Automatically assign colors to samples, showing how samples are distributed across the plate
+* Automatically assign colors to samples, showing how samples are distributed across the plate.
-* Ability to overlay wells with attributes parsed from sample list
+* Ability to overlay wells with attributes parsed from sample list (any column that is not Sample Name)

-Proposed features:

-* Layouts for grouping like wells and ones for keeping like wells apart (based on attributes such as time point and sample type)
-* Export and synchronization with Google Sheets
+* Import data via Google Sheets

+Upcoming features:

+* Screen for manually editing well locations
+* Easy export
 * Additional plate sizes (eg 384 wells)

 ![Screenshot](/example.png "Screenshot")